bluenviron/mediamtx/README.md

 gst-launch-1.0 rtspsrc tls-validation-flags=0 location=rtsps://ip:8322/...
 ```

 At the moment _VLC_ doesn't support reading encrypted RTSP streams.
-A workaround consists in launching an instance of _rtsp-simple-server_ on the same machine in which _VLC_ is running, using it for reading the encrypted stream with the proxy mode, and reading the proxied stream with _VLC_.
+A workaround consists in launching an instance of _MediaMTX_ on the same machine in which _VLC_ is running, using it for reading the encrypted stream with the proxy mode, and reading the proxied stream with _VLC_.

 ### Redirect to another server